 “No other airline in the UK has operated, uninterrupted, for fifty years under its original name.
 In that time, around fifty Scottish-based airlines have come and gone, and if airlines serving Scotland are included, that number rises significantly.”

 He summed the challenges in an interview last year with Business Insider:

 “Aviation is a fragile business but it is an exciting business.
 It is also a very gratifying business because Loganair, I think, has been recognised as an airline that has shown huge commitment to the rural communities and the Highlands and Islands over a long period.
 We came close to extinction several times and we managed to get by but some of it was a close run thing.”

-Today the company is in a strong situation, carrying around 600,000 passengers a year on a total of 35 routes, some as a FlyBe franchise and some under its own name, and possessing in its staff and aircraft the resources and experience to enable it to look ahead to its next half-century with confidence and pride.
+Today the company is in a strong situation, carrying around 600,000 passengers a year on a total of over routes across the UK, Ireland and Norway, and possessing in its staff and aircraft the resources and experience to enable it to look ahead to its next half-century with confidence and pride.